MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

    1. The primary region is your failover site and active, you should you should re-protect it in your secondary region.
    1. Clean up resource deployed in your secondary region - for example, resources deployed in *was-cluster-westus-mjg022624*.
    1. Use the same steps in the [Set up disaster recovery for the cluster using Azure Site Recovery](#set-up-disaster-recovery-for-the-cluster-using-azure-site-recovery) for protecting the primary region in the secondary region, except:
-      1. Skipping steps in **Create a Recovery Services vault** as you've already created one before - for example, *recovery-service-vault-westus-mjg022624*.
+      1. Skipping steps in **Create a Recovery Services vault** as you created one before - for example, *recovery-service-vault-westus-mjg022624*.
       1. For **Enable replication** > **Replication settings**, select existing virtual network in the secondary region for **Failover virtual network**.
-      1. Skipping steps in section [Further network configuration for the secondary region](#further-network-configuration-for-the-secondary-region) as these resource are already created and configured before.
+      1. Skipping steps in section [Further network configuration for the secondary region](#further-network-configuration-for-the-secondary-region) as these resources are created and configured before.

 ## Clean up resources